 You can reduce your risk of exercise injury by:

 You can obtain information and advice about exercise safety from your doctor, a sports medicine doctor, physiotherapist or an exercise physiologist – or see a sporting association about correct sporting technique and equipment.

 Guidelines for exercise safety

 Some guidelines for general exercise safety include:

 - Use pre-exercise screening to identify whether you are at a higher risk of experiencing a health problem during physical activity.
 This is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Ensure you read through pre-exercise self-screening tool before you embark on a physical activity or exercise program.
+Ensure you read through before you embark on a physical activity or exercise program.

 - When deciding if any exercise is safe, you need to consider the technique used as well as your individual condition, such as injury history and fitness level.

 - Be guided by a qualified fitness instructor.
 If you have a pre-existing injury or medical condition, consult a sports medicine doctor, exercise physiologist or physiotherapist.

 - There are many changes during pregnancy, such as changes in body shape and size, that pose potential risk of increased injury.
 It is essential that all pregnant women discuss their exercise plans with their doctor, as each pregnancy is different.

 - Be aware that increasing the speed of any exercise can increase the risk of injury.